 So what is Design Thinking, and most importantly how does it benefit a business in Nigeria today?

 Design Thinking simply put is a methodology or a framework for creatively solving problems.

 To further explain the definition, I will share this success story:

 In 2004, Bank of America was facing a problem many banks are all too familiar with, ‘how to get more customers to open bank accounts’.
 In their quest for a solution, they engaged a design agency to help.
-After spending a few months studying the behaviours of customers, they discovered an insight around a certain demographic.
-They found that with mothers especially, there was a pattern to which they balanced their chequebooks (at the time customers used physical chequebooks to balance personal spending).
+After spending a few months studying the behaviors of customers, they discovered an insight around a certain demographic.
+They found that with mothers especially, there was a pattern to which they balanced their checkbooks (at the time customers used physical checkbooks to balance personal spending).

 Within this people group and pattern, a solution was found.
 What ensued was the Keep the Change program, this program allowed the bank to round up customers’ expenses to the nearest dollar and automatically save it for them.
 So say, for example, I bought fuel for $30.50, the bank would round it up to $31 and .50 cents would be saved for me.
 After a period of time, the bank matches the customers' savings.

 As you would expect, this was very popular with customers.
 The program currently has about ’12.3 million customers’ in enrolment, since its inception, with a total of 60% new customers, saving more than 2 billion dollars’.

 As a customer of the bank then, I still remember the moment as a university student, when the banker told me about it.
 My jaw dropped!
 I quickly opened the account.